juicebox-systems/juicebox-hsm-realm/entrust_hsm/README.md

 ## Debugging

-The entrust-agent supports a --trace flag which'll collect and print logging written to the trace buffer on the HSM.
+The entrust_agent supports a --trace flag which'll collect and print logging written to the trace buffer on the HSM.
 This requires that the security world was created with the 'dseeall' feature enabled.
 On the HSM side, stdout and stderr are routed to the trace buffer.
 The linux target includes the rust std library so